 SHOW: Look at the pictures on the pages before the story begins.
-How does Lilly feel about a new baby?
+How might Lilly feel about the new baby?

 ASK: What is Lilly’s problem after Julius is born?
 How do you think she will try to solve her problem?
 Will her attempts work?
 Why or why not?